gdm413229/swwmgz_m/ExtendedLore.md

   After a lone marine reaches the gates of Hell in order to shut them off from the inside, Akari Labs deploys the first Demolitionist in order to combat the remaining invaders on Earth.
-After the marine's victory against the Icon of Sin, the invasion ends, but some demons still remains, so without even being given a moment to rest, the marine's sent on another mission.
+After the marine's victory against the Icon of Sin, the invasion ends, but some demons still remain, so without even being given a moment to rest, the marine's sent on another mission.
 Months later, the UAC still hasn't learned anything, and one of their bases on the moons of Jupiter is invaded.
 The now legendary "Doom marine" is sent there.